 Accommodation in Dubrovnik

 Because I knew that parking in Dubrovnik could be extremely expensive and difficult, I made sure to search for a place that included an easy-to-get-to, private parking spot.
 Bonus points if the accommodation was also easy to reach by car and had a nice view.

 Do know that you’ll need to climb and descend some flights of stairs when going in and out of the apartments, but considering it’s Dubrovnik we’re talking about, it’s almost unavoidable.

 Things to do on your first day in Dubrovnik

-My recommendations for your first full day in Dubrovnik are to walk around the beautiful old town (you can also opt for a walking tour), take a boat trip to see the fortifications from the water and Lokrum island, have a refreshing drink at Buza – a unique cliffside bar and maybe hit the beach.
+My recommendations for your first full day in Dubrovnik are to walk around the beautiful old town (you can also opt for a walking tour), take a boat trip to see the fortifications from the water as well as Lokrum island, have a refreshing drink at Buza – a unique cliff-side bar and maybe hit the beach for a bit.

 Is Dubrovnik really crowded?